a327ex/emoji-merge/README.md

 }
 ```

 And that's about it.
 I'm sure this could have been coded better, but it doesn't matter.
-In the end it's all very simple and straightforward once you get used to it.
+In the end it works and that's all that matters to me.
 I'm not sure if this layer API is what I'll keep using forever or anything, but it works for now and does what I need it to do.

 Next: